 The conversion of Renminbi into foreign currencies, including U.S. dollars, is based on rates set by the PBOC.
 The PRC government allowed the Renminbi to appreciate by more than 20% against the U.S. dollar between July 2005 and July 2008.
 Between July 2008 and June 2010, the exchange rate between the Renminbi and the U.S. dollar had been stable and traded within a narrow band.
 Since June 2010, the PRC government has allowed the RMB to appreciate slowly against the U.S. dollar, though there have been periods when the Renminbi has depreciated against the U.S. dollar.
 In particular, on August 11, 2015, the PBOC allowed the Renminbi to depreciate by approximately 2% against the U.S. dollar.
 Since then, the Renminbi has fluctuated against the U.S. dollar, at times significantly and unpredictably.
-From August 11, 2015 until the end of 2016, the Renminbi depreciated against the U.S. dollar.
+From August 11, 2015 until the end of 2016, the Renminbi depreciated against the U.S. dollar by approximately 10%.
+During 2017, the Renminbi appreciated by approximately 7% against the U.S. dollar.
 Since 2018, the Renminbi has been depreciating against the U.S. dollar.
 It is difficult to predict how market forces or PRC or U.S. government policy may impact the exchange rate between the Renminbi and the U.S. dollar in the future.
 It is difficult to predict how long the current situation may last and when and how the relationship between the Renminbi and the U.S. dollar may change again.